St. John's University (New York City)

-St. John's University is a private Roman Catholic university in Queens, New York City.
+St. John's University is a private Catholic university in Queens, New York City, United States.
 It was founded in 1870 by the Congregation of the Mission (C.M., the Vincentian Fathers) with a mission to provide the youth of New York with a Catholic university education.
 Originally located in the Brooklyn borough of New York City, the flagship campus was moved to its current location in the Queens borough during the 1950s.
-St. John's has additional New York City campuses in Staten Island and Manhattan, as well as the Long Island Graduate Center in Hauppauge, New York.
-Additionally, the university has international campuses located in Rome, Italy, Paris, France, and Limerick, Ireland.
-The university is under the patronage of Saint John the Baptist.
+St. John's has an additional New York City campus in Manhattan.
+The university's Staten Island campus closed in May of 2024.
+Additionally, the university has international campuses located in Rome, Italy; Paris, France; and Limerick, Ireland.

 St. John's is organized into five undergraduate schools and six graduate schools offering more than 100 bachelor, master, and doctoral degree programs as well as professional certificates.
 In 2019, the university had 17,088 undergraduate and 4,633 graduate students.
 The student body represents 46 states, District of Columbia, Guam, Puerto Rico, U.S. Virgin Islands, and 119 countries.
 As of 2020, St. John's alumni total more than 190,000 worldwide.

 History

 Foundations

-St. John's University was founded in 1870, by the Vincentian Fathers of the Roman Catholic Church in response to an invitation by the first Bishop of Brooklyn, John Loughlin, to provide the youth of the city with a Catholic intellectual and moral education.
+St. John's University was founded in 1870, by the Vincentian Fathers of the Catholic Church in response to an invitation by the first Bishop of Brooklyn, John Loughlin, to provide the youth of the city with a Catholic intellectual and moral education.
 Originally established as the College of St. John the Baptist, the first campus was located at 75 Lewis Avenue, in Bedford-Stuyvesant, Brooklyn.
 Ground was broken for St. John's College Hall, the university's first building, on May 28, 1868.
-The cornerstone was laid on July 25, 1869. and opened for educational purposes on September 5, 1870.
+The cornerstone was laid on July 25, 1869.
+It opened for educational purposes on September 5, 1870.

 Founding principles

-St. John's Vincentian values stem from the ideals and works of St Vincent de Paul (1581–1660), who is the patron saint of Christian charity.
+St. John's Vincentian values stem from the ideals and works of St Vincent de Paul, who is the patron saint of Christian charity.
 Following the Vincentian tradition, the university seeks to provide an education that encourages greater involvement in social justice, charity, and service.
-The Vincentian Center for Church and Society, located on the university's Queens campus serves as "a clearinghouse for and developer of Vincentian information, poverty research, social justice resources, and as an academic/cultural programming Center."
+The Vincentian Center for Church and Society, located on the university's Queens campus serves as "a clearinghouse for and developer of Vincentian information, poverty research, social justice resources, and as an academic/cultural programming center".

 The St. John's University Seal bears one phrase in Latin and one in Greek.
-The Latin phrases "Sigillum Universitatis Sti Joannis Neo Eboraci" translates in English to "St. John's University, New York".
+The Latin phrases "Sigillum Universitatis Sti Joannis Neo Eboraci" translates in English to "Seal of St. John's University, New York".
 The Greek phrase translates to "A lamp, burning, and shining", a reference to the way Jesus describes St. John the Baptist in John 5:35.
 The University Crest bears the Latin phrase "Educatio Christiana Animae Perfectio", which translates to "A Christian education perfects the soul".